dalong0514/readnotes/20200201读书笔记/2020077Statistics-Concepts-and-ControversiesR00.md

 Belief is no substitute for arithmetic. —— HENRY SPENCER

 An anecdote is a striking story that sticks in our minds exactly because it is striking.
 Anecdotes humanize an issue, so news reports usually start (and often stop) with anecdotes.
-But anecdotes are weak ground for making up your mind—they are often misleading exactly because they are striking.
+But anecdotes are weak ground for making up your mind — they are often misleading exactly because they are striking.
 Always ask if a claim is backed by data, not just by an appealing personal story.

 Does living near power lines cause leukemia in children?
 The National Cancer Institute spent 5 years and `$5` million gathering data on the question.
 Result: no connection between leukemia and exposure to magnetic fields of the kind produced by power lines.
 The editorial that accompanied the study report in the New England Journal of Medicine thundered,「It is time to stop wasting our research resources」on the question.